marianopenn-jhu/assignmintz/README.md

 ### Frontend Build:
 1. Install npm onto your machine
 2. Navigate to assignmintz/frontend
-3. Type 'npm run static' in your terminal for local development and 'npm run deploy' for a deployment version
+3. Type 'npm run build:static' in your terminal for local development and 'npm run build:prod' for a deployment version.
+The transformed.js file will be placed into the static file directory for the backend.

 ### To build and run for local development (localhost:8000/home/):